This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-As mentioned above, this Italian soup recipe is wide open to experimentation.
-Use any fresh seasonal vegetables you like, such as yellow squash, butternut squash, fresh green beans, sweet potatoes, broccoli or other fresh vegetables lurking in your crisper drawer that needs using up.
+Vegetables: Use any fresh seasonal vegetables you like, such as yellow squash, butternut squash, fresh green beans, sweet potatoes, broccoli or other fresh vegetables lurking in your crisper drawer that needs using up.
 Making minestrone soup is great for cleaning out leftover vegetables.

-Swap the ditalini pasta for elbow macaroni or any small pasta shape.
+Ditalini pasta: Swap the ditalini pasta for elbow macaroni or any small pasta shape.
 Perhaps you want to use gluten-free pasta in this hearty soup.

-Feel free to use green beans, white beans, cannellini beans, or any other kind you have.
+Beans: Feel free to use green beans, white beans, cannellini beans, or any other kind you have.
 If you do have a lot of beans, save some for this ribollita soup which is another bean-based option.

 Parmesan rind is optional in this recipe but many think it is the secret ingredient to the best soup!
 The parmesan rind will dissolve into the broth and also slightly thicken the broth.
-This will impart an amazing rich flavour to the soup.
+This will impart an amazing rich flavor to the soup.
 Remove whatever is left of the rind just before serving.

 The next time you finish up a wedge of cheese, place the leftover rind into your freezer in plastic wrap or in an airtight container.
 It will keep indefinitely.
 Just remember to add it the next time you are making soup or stew.
 Even if you put the rind in while it cooks, you can still top with freshly grated parmesan, too.